 Productivity hack #5: Listen to (the right kind of) music

-You’ll often hear people recommending music as a productivity booster.
-In reality, it depends on what exactly you’re listening to.
+You will often hear people recommend music as a productivity booster.
+In reality, it depends on what you are listening to and what the task demands.

 Productivity hack #6: Gamify your goals